cseanburns/electronic_resource_mgmt/lectures/05-standardizing-erm.md

-# Standardizing Terms for Electronic Resource Management
+# Lecture 5: Standardizing Terms for Electronic Resource Management

 Awhile ago now, I conducted some historical research on a librarian named Ralph Parker.
 Inspired by technological advances in automation, specifically the